History of rail transport in Ireland: DART Plus

+Galway Ceannt Redevelopment

 Galway Ceannt Station is currently undergoing redevelopment with a brand new train shed being constructed.
 The station will go from 2 platforms to 5 platforms.
 This will leave future platform provision for expansion of the Western Rail Corridor to Claremorris as well the expected higher frequency of hourly service that has been signposted to happen within the next couple of years.

 The redeveloped Galway Ceannt is expected to open in the middle of 2026.

 New Waterford Plunkett Station

 A new Waterford railway through-station is currently being constructed in the North Quays.
 This will offer better access to the city and the local bus network.
 It is expected that Waterford will get hourly services when the new station opens in the middle of 2026.
-Longterm if the South Wexford station is built and the Wexford to Waterford railway reopens (with an altered route) as per the All-Ireland Rail Review recommendations, it is not inconceviable that the new station will go from being a terminus to a through-station stop for much of the services.
+Long-term if the South Wexford station is built and the Wexford to Waterford railway reopens (with an altered route) as per the All-Ireland Rail Review recommendations, it is not inconceivable that the new station will go from being a terminus to a through-station stop for much of the services.

 Concurrent with the new station being built are flood-protection infrastructure measures.
 These works are expected to conclude early in 2026.
+The flood prevention works were completed in April 2026.